Pub & Club Guide

 95 Warstone Lane

 Traditional two roomed pub.
-Excellent fresh food is served all day in particular the Cow Club on Mondays.
-There are two changing guest beers and two regularly changing ciders.
+Food is served all day.
 A good sized function room is available.
 Comedy night every 3rd Monday of the month.

 - Red Lion